Émilie Jolie

 The musical has had two adaptations: a 1980 live-action TV movie (except the ostrich was performed by Diane Dufresne) and a 2011 animated adaptation.

 Philip Chatel's "comédie musicale" Émilie Jolie returned in its third rendition in Paris (and later in several French towns) from October 20, 2017, to April 22, 2018, with artists such as Gloria - The Voice Kids & Kids United and Johanna Serrano.

+Additionally, members of the cast of Emilie Jolie created a song called "chanel n" with the creator's name as "lluvia/SLK" as a tracker music genre in tribute to Emilie Jolie.

 Summary

 The narrator starts by telling the story of a goldfish, but suddenly realises that he is here to instead tell the story of Émilie Jolie.

 While her parents were out, the young Émilie is lying alone in her bed and frightened by the darkness.
 She finds a picture book on the floor and immerses herself in it.
 The first song, "Song of the Young Girl in the Empty Bedroom" starts.

 After the song, Émilie finds herself in a landscape where everything was blue, even the sun.
 There, she crosses paths with the Blue Rabbits' Gathering, who were facing a problem; each time when it rains, they catch a cold.
 When they start sneezing, they become red.

 On the following page, Émilie arrives in front of a giant tree with many birds and one of the birds comes to her.
 After introducing herself, Émilie asks the bird to take her with it to the sky.
 The bird answers that there are still many things for her to discover on earth, leading into the song, "Song of Émilie and the Great Bird."

 On the next page, Émilie meets an ostrich who is longing to be a cabaret star on Broadway.
 And so the ostrich sings "Ostrich's Song."

 The little girl then enters into a dark and creepy page, the page of the witch.
 The witch feels doomed because of her situation where she appears as a mean person to all that she meets, but in fact, she is only waiting for a 'prince charming' to love and save her.
 This leads into the song, "Song of the Witch." Émilie promises the witch that she will look for the witch's 'prince charming' throughout the book, with the help of the narrator.

 Émilie visits the page where she meets a ballet of umbrella ribs.
 The umbrella ribs' song starts playing.
 She is then struck by an idea.
 She calls the blue rabbits and asks them to come to the page she is in.
 After they arrive, she announces that she has found a way for them not becoming red.
 They just need to hold onto the umbrellas when it rains.
 The song "The Blue Rabbits' Gathering Song" is sung again.